Tom-H2/reactnd-project-myreads-starter/README.md

 ## Objective of MyReads App

 This App is designed to search an API provided by Udacity and be able to shift the books found there between different shelves: "Currently Reading", "Want to Read", and "Read".
+The "None" option in the pull down menu places the book only in the search results.

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)